tylertian123/engsci-notes/2026_winter/rob521_mobile_robots/lec27.md

 ## Filter-Based SLAM

-* Consider the problem of a moving robot, generating a series of frames; we have the frame-to-frame odometric measurements, measurements of landmarks; we need to compute ta globally consistent map of landmarks in the inertial frame, and localize our robot
+* Consider the problem of a moving robot, generating a series of frames; we have the frame-to-frame odometric measurements, measurements of landmarks; we need to compute a globally consistent map of landmarks in the inertial frame, and localize our robot

 ![Illustration of the SLAM problem.](./imgs/lec27_1.png){width=50%}